This post has been updated on October 30, 2023

 What’s more, email marketing is an art and a science and there’s a lot of competition, especially in Atlanta, the headquarters of MailChimp, Coca-Cola, Delta, Home Depot, UPS, and tons of other companies known worldwide.
-Sure you might find marketing jobs in other areas of Georgia like Athens, Augusta, or Savannah to be easier to come by, but competition isn’t just local these days so refining your technique is key no matter your location.
+Sure you might find marketing jobs in other areas of Georgia like Athens, Augusta, or Savannah to be easier to come by, but competition isn’t just local these days.
+Thus, refining your technique is key, no matter your location.

 Choosing an Email Platform

 Truth is, it’s up to you which email marketing platform you want to use.
 Drip email marketing has an extremely high ROI, and you have complete control over what your subscribers see.
 Drip is also extremely customizable with its segmentation and dynamic tagging abilities.
 I personally love what Drip is doing and think it’s a great place for a new digital marketer to start.
 However, even if you choose another email platform, this article will provide some invaluable and universal steps that most beginners miss, so read on!